caiomjc/FlutterShop/README.md

 ## Description

-This project was made to learn and train some concepts in flutter, such as state management (It uses provider), ChangeNotifier, Multi Providers, Consumer, Drawer, Form, HTTP requests, authentication, among others.
+This project was made to learn and train some concepts in flutter, such as state management (provider), ChangeNotifier, Multi Providers, Consumer, Drawer, Form, HTTP requests, authentication, among others.